CodeSmile-0000011110110111/data.io-home/index.md

 <font size=6px>
 ```<br/>
 <strong>\> north</strong><br/>
-You head north, unexpectedly entering a dark alley due to syntax error near '('.
+You head north, unexpectedly entering a dark alley due to syntax error at or near ";".
 Suddenly,
 you find yourself exceptionally immersed in woefully escaped delimiters, culture-unique
 encodings and flawed-type converters.